 Damping of sound levels with distance".

-Sound Pressure p in the Distance r
+Sound Pressure p and the Distance r

 Figure of sound pressure and distance